Portponky/better-terrain/README.md

 To edit terrain at runtime, first you must set terrain into cells, and then you must run an update function for the cells to allow it to pick the best tile for each terrain.
 This is similar to the API for Godot 3.

 To set or get terrain in cells, these functions are available.
-Terrain types are integer indexes into the list you see in the editor (e.g. the first terrain is 0, the second is 1, etc...)
+Terrain types are integer indexes in the list you see in the editor (e.g. the first terrain is 0, the second is 1, etc...)

 * `func set_cell(tm: TileMap, layer: int, coord: Vector2i, type: int) -> bool`
 * `func set_cells(tm: TileMap, layer: int, coords: Array, type: int) -> bool`